MihaiHng/Cyfrin-Security/8-vault-guardians-audit/audit-data/findings.md

     }
 ```

-### [L-12] Ambiguous Guardian and DAO Cut Calculation: Unclear divisor logic → Misleading configuration in `VaultShares::deposit`
+### [L-12] Ambiguous guardian and DAO cut calculation can lead to misleading configuration

 **Description:**

-The guardian and DAO fee is calculated using shares / i_guardianAndDaoCut, where i_guardianAndDaoCut is set to 1000.
+In `VaultShares::deposit` the guardian and DAO fee is calculated using shares / i_guardianAndDaoCut, where i_guardianAndDaoCut is set to 1000.
 This treats the value as a divisor rather than a percentage or basis-point ratio.
 The naming (“cut”) suggests a proportional fee, which can confuse or lead to incorrect future updates.
 Additionally, the same fraction is minted twice — once for the guardian and once for the DAO — doubling the total effective fee.

 ```js
 _mint(i_guardian, shares / i_guardianAndDaoCut);